george24601/notes/specific/redis/cache.md

 Use lock when fetch value from db to defend against penetration

 against stampdede/cascading failure, ideally db shoudl be able to handle that, if too hard, rate limiting is a must combiled with persisted recovered and active-standby clusters

+expire key: random deletiion (repeating if the expriation ratio > 1/4)  + lazy deletion on get + LRU (e.g., with LinkedHashMap)